 So often, while working at the farmstands, we are asked about the history of the farm and our family.
 (1891) Adam Keller (middle row), Frank Keller (front row, center)

-Our family originated in Bavaria, Germany.
-In the mid-1800s, they made the trek to America.
+Our family originated in Germany.
+In the mid-1800s, Adam Keller made the trek to America.
 Land was purchased along River Road on the north side of Naperville, Illinois.
 Farming started around 1852.
 The first Frank Keller grew up on that River Road farm.
 During hard times, he worked as a cashier at The Naperville Bank and then returned to farming on a new farm along Ogden Avenue in unincorporated Naperville.

 Frank Jr. was born in 1911 and farmed with his father.
 The farm on Ogden Avenue was primarily a dairy operation, but a wide variety of crops were raised including apples, grapes, raspberries, and five acres of potatoes.
 These homegrown crops got our family through The Great Depression.
 There was a table by the road where they sold produce to passersby.
 Technically it was the first Keller’s Farmstand!

 In 1966, Frank Jr. sold the Ogden Avenue farm and purchased a larger farm on 95th Street (now Knoch Knolls Road) in southern Naperville.
 He retired from farming at that time, allowing his two sons, Frank III and Ray, to raise corn, soybeans, oats, hay, and cattle.
 The dairying was discontinued.